THE BULL TERRIER CLUB OF VICTORIA INC.

 About Bull Terriers

 The Bull Terrier is affectionately known as the Gladiator of the canine race and is one of the oldest terrier breeds indigenous to England.
 He was originally bred for combat with other dogs, a sport which was permissible in England up until the mid 1800’s.
-A mixture of terriers and ancient bull baiting dogs, including the cumbersome English bulldog, were used to perfect the “bull and terrier” fighting machine, a name later shortened to bull terrier.
-Towards the end of the bull baiting era a man named James Hinks, a dog breeder from Birmingham, began to establish a new breed based on this ‘bull and terrier’ type.
-He used the now extinct, white English terrier to produce a dog that had cleaner more classical lines but still retained the fiery characteristics of its forebears.
+A mixture of quick, agile, native terriers and the cumbersome but strong bull baiting dogs (old variations of the modern Bull Dog) were used to create the perfect “bull and terrier” a name later shortened to bull terrier.
+When the sport of dog fighting was outlawed, bull terriers were utilised to eradicate rodents and many still have a strong prey drive today.
+Towards the end of the bull baiting era, the sport of dog showing became very popular.
+To capitalise on this new interest, a man named James Hinks, a dog breeder from Birmingham, began to establish a new refined version of the bull terrier for the show ring and is considered the father of the modern type.
+He used the now extinct, White English Terrier and the elegant Dalmation to produce a white dog that had cleaner more classical lines but still retained the fiery characteristics of its forebears.
+Over time, the stop in the face was reduced to produce the classic egg shaped head and unbroken convex profile that has become the Bull Terriers most famous trait.

-Even today, the bull terrier displays all the characteristics of a terrier, including its independence, courage, and speed, but also has a cool headed personality, power and robustness of the larger bull baiting dogs.
+Even today, the bull terrier displays all the characteristics of a terrier, including its independence, courage, speed, and gameness, but also has the power and robustness of the big lugging bull dog.
 Today’s bull terrier is a combination of balanced power, grace and agility.

-Bull Terriers are active and must be entertained, they cannot be left alone all day.
-Often likened to a three year old child in a dog suit, and they can be extremely destructive if not properly stimulated.
+Bull Terriers are active and must be entertained; they cannot be left alone all day.
+Often likened to a three year old child in a dog suit and they can be extremely destructive if not properly stimulated.
 This behaviour, whilst often expected of puppies, can continue into adulthood as a form of protest when they are ignored.
 And beware, nothing is safe!
-Their powerful jaws can chew through objects that you would have trouble using a hacksaw on!
+The can chew through objects that you would have trouble using a hacksaw on!
 The new puppy must be supervised and any object lying around (rubber, clothing, plastic) must be well out of reach as a bully will eat and ingest things that may need to be surgically removed a few days later.
-The bull terrier has an incredible pain threshold thanks to his fighting heritage and this can spell death if the owner is not vigilant.
+The bull terrier has an incredible pain threshold and this can spell death if the owner is not vigilant.
 Often by the time you have noticed something is wrong, it is nearly too late.

 All in all, bull terriers are playful, clownish, witty, silly, humorous, stubborn and conniving all in one.
 And a warning, once you have met or owned a bully, you will be hooked for life.
 Their charm lasts forever.
 Many people who enquire about buying a bully for the first time remember growing up with one.
 It is also not uncommon to for people who have an ageing bull terrier, to purchase a replacement pup.
 They cannot bear to not have a bully in their life!